-Discount Rate - The discount rate used to measure the total OPEB liability was 7.50% as of June 30, 2018, and as of June 30, 2017.
+Discount Rate - The discount rate used to measure the total OPEB liability was 7.50% as of June 30, 2019.
 The projection of cash flows used to determine the discount rate assumed that contributions from the Town will be made in accordance with the Plan's funding policy.